realimpat/Real-Impact-Tracker-Methodology/README.md

 __The Gist:__

 If you want to redistribute this work as part of your own work, you must include this same license (or a compatible one) and the 'source code' (disclose the methodology).
 If you modify this work, you must submit your modifications back to the authors (conveniently via this Github repository), so the project can benefit from any potential improvements.
-Under the LGPL, the copyleft protections refer this work and modifications directly related to it, not other unrelated aspects of a larger project.
+Under the LGPL, the copyleft protections refer to this work and modifications directly related to it, not other unrelated aspects of a larger project.

 You can:
 - Download, share, and otherwise distribute